-If you are under the age of 18, the possession of tobacco (cigarettes, cigars, electronic cigarettes, nicotine dispensing devices) is against the law.
-It is also illegal to lie about your age in order to obtain tobacco or any nicotine dispensing device.
+(FS569.11) If you are under the age of 21, the possession of tobacco (cigarettes, cigars, electronic cigarettes, nicotine dispensing devices) is against the law.
+It's also illegal to lie about your age in order to obtain tobacco or any nicotine dispensing device.